 The Wang Labs 100-Series calculators were indeed a measure taken by the company to bring down the cost of a multi-purpose, higher-end electronic calculator.
 While Wang was having great success in the market with it's long-in-coming 700-Series machines, competitors were creating strong threats to Wang's market share.
 Hewlett- Packard's 9100A/B calculators had tipped the balance away from Wang in the high-end calculator marketplace.
 Entries from Olivetti ( Programma 101); Computer Design Corporation (a.k.a.
 Compucorp), along with Monroe's OEM versions of Compucorp's advanced technology calculators; Cintra's 909 and 911; and Mathatronics' Mathatron calculators, among others, all encroached on Wang's market territory, making a tangible dent in Wang's profit-making opportunities.
-The 100-Series machines, introduced in June of 1970, were designed to compete in the $1,000 to $2,200 price range, significantly less-expensive than the Wang 700 machines, but also, as I discovered, quite a bit less-powerful.
-The machines were first publically shown at the WESCON trade show in Los Angeles, CA, August 25-28, 1970.
+The 100-Series machines, introduced in June of 1970, were designed to compete in the $1,000 to $2,200 price range, significantly less-expensive than the Wang 700 machines, but were also significantly less-powerful.
+The 100-series calculators were first publically shown at the WESCON trade show in Los Angeles, CA, August 25-28, 1970.
 As is typically with Wang Labs, their public showings were of prototype versions, not ready for full production, and not deliverable in any fashion.
 Potential customers were encouraged to pre-order their machines to lock-in receiving the first production machines, but the 100-Series did not have features and pricing that were particularly compelling.
 The 100-Series were developed in a modular fashion to allow various models of the machine to address three specific market disciplines: Business, Scientific, and Statistical.

 Wang's 154 Printing Calculator, the printing version of the 144 exhibited here [July '70 Photo]